Misinformation on Covid-19 vaccines: how to find credible sources

 “My friends are standing there with their sleeves rolled up ready,” she said. ‘‘I think a lot of people have been worried about the speed of rollout.
 There have been so many volunteers for testing, far more than any drug,” Liz said.

-Pillars of support
+Covid-19 vaccine: pillars of support

 Many younger people have also reported feeling nervous about receiving the vaccine when it gets to their turn.